edgelesssys/constellation/rfc/012-canonical-endpoint-dns.md

-# Canonical endpoint / Constellation with custom DNS name
+# RFC 012: Canonical endpoint / Constellation with custom DNS name

 Customers may want to use a DNS name for the cluster endpoint instead of the public ip address.
 The public ip may be bound to a zonal loadbalancer (AWS), limiting the availability of the cluster to a single zone.